swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 >
 > > ## Solution
 > >
-> > Command mode has a grey border and Edit mode has a green border.
+> > Command mode has a grey border and Edit mode has a blue border.
 > > Use <kbd>Esc</kbd> and <kbd>Return</kbd> to switch between modes.
 > > You need to be in Command mode (Press <kbd>Esc</kbd> if your cell is blue).
 Type <kbd>b</kbd> or <kbd>a</kbd>.
 > > You need to be in Command mode (Press <kbd>Esc</kbd> if your cell is blue).
 Type <kbd>x</kbd>.